 The iconic Han River is one of the most beautiful sights in Seoul, cutting through the city center.
-Our favourite viewing locations are Cloud Cafe (구름카페) and Sunset Cafe (노을카페).
+Our favorite viewing locations are Cloud Cafe (구름카페) and Sunset Cafe (노을카페).
 These cafes offer the highest view of the Han River.
 Be sure to bring your camera to capture the sights while sipping a latte or champagne.

 Get there : Dongjak Station (Line 4), Exit 1 (for Gureum), Exit 2 (for Noeul) – 3 minute walk.

 Apgujeong is the “Beverly Hills” of Seoul.
 Stylish district, complete with upscale designer label shops.
 Prices are steep, but if money is not an issue then this trendy area will prove to be a very welcoming experience.
 There are numerous aesthetic clinics.
 If you want a quick facial fix then look no further than Apgujeong!

 Get there : Line 3 to Apgujeong Station and take a taxi.
 Fare will be around 2,000 won.

 Published: 01-Nov-2018 by Tod | Last Updated: 22-Nov-2019